 Counterpane adheres to the Montessori curriculum, the 3 hour uninterrupted morning work cycle, as well as a 2 hour afternoon work cycle.
 The classroom is bright and sunny with an extended garden area.
 Music, Spanish, art, outdoor play, and flower gardening are an integral part of the Primary child's experience.
 Focus on work and the sense of independence abound.
 Ideally, a child begins a Primary Montessori program at 3 years of age.
 These children are generally reading between 4 to 5 years.
-Counterpane is dedicated to the purest Montessori education and engages only teachers trained by Association Montessori Internationale (AMI) or the American Montessori Society (AMS) at the primary and elementary level.
-Counterpane is a member of the Coalition of Essential Schools (CES), and is accredited by the Georgia Accrediting Commission (GAC).
-Counterpane's campus is on 16 wooded acres with organic gardens and farm animals.
+Counterpane is dedicated to the purest Montessori education and engages only teachers trained by Association Montessori Internationale (AMI) at the primary and elementary level.
+Counterpane is philosophically aligned with the Coalition of Essential Schools (CES), and is accredited by the Georgia Accrediting Commission (GAC).
+Counterpane's campus is on 14 wooded acres with organic gardens and farm animals.

-Counterpane School is one of very few Montessori programs in the United States that extends the Montessori philosophy from preschool through high school.
+Counterpane School is one of very few Montessori programs in the United States that extends the Montessori philosophy from preschool through upper school.
 At the Upper School level, the curriculum is exclusively college preparatory.
 The community closely resembles a workplace with individual contracts, group projects, team meetings, class discussions, and student/teacher appointments.
 With a fully integrated arts program, the academic work is rife with visual and performance components.
 Creativity and diversity go hand-in-hand throughout the fabric of the Upper School experience.
 Our task is finding the gift within each individual – grasping at the threads of potential passion each student has within him – while challenging the mettle of that person.
 Independent study, joint-enrollment with local colleges, and professional internships are incorporated as achievement, commitment, and maturity permit.
 Counterpane graduated its first seniors in 1991.
 All of our graduates have enjoyed acceptance to four-year colleges or universities.
-To date, 90% Read More
+Among the colleges… Read more from Counterpane